m-radzikowski/icons-asset-generator/README.md

 ### Diagrams.net specific options

 - `--size` - resize images to target size; accepts argument in format `TYPE=NUMBER` where `TYPE` is one of `width`, `height`, `longest`
-- `--labels` - add label with name to the images

 ### OmniGraffle specific options